What Is ITSM? Everything You Need to Know About IT Service Management

 4. Develop Your Plan of Attack

 - Before implementing any IT change, take the time to gain a better understanding of ITSM best practices and methodologies.
 One size doesn’t necessarily fit all.
-Although ITIL is a widely accepted IT framework, there are many other alternatives that may better suit your industry and the needs of your particular business.
+While ITIL is a widely accepted IT framework, other alternatives may suit your industry and the needs of your particular business better.
 Some of those options include Six Sigma, COBIT, Lean, Agile, ISO, and DevOps, each a viable business solution.

 - Consider training and certifications in ITIL or the methodology of your choice prior to undertaking the implementation of ITSM processes.
 The rewards will be quantifiable.
-If you and your team utilize the ITIL framework, understanding the intricacies and benefits (reduce business risk, improve customer satisfaction, cut costs, maintain service during change) will help you better integrate your people, processes, and technology, while aligning both IT and business goals to help grow business and revenue.
+If you and your team use the ITIL framework, it's important to understand all its intricacies.
+That include the benefits of the ITIL framework, such as reducing business risk, improving customer satisfaction, cutting costs, and maintaining service during change.
+Grasping what's involved in the framework will help you better integrate your people, processes, and technology, while aligning both IT and business goals to help grow business and revenue.

 - Evaluating your business goals, departmental budgets, resource constraints, and organization culture can help you determine which processes work for you.
 The ITIL guidelines are just that, guidelines.
 It is not necessary to follow them exactly as presented.
 It is up to you to adopt processes that meet your individual company needs.

 Unfortunately, poorly defined and unenforced processes can create disagreement between IT organizations and business leaders.
-There is no simple solution or “silver bullet” to define and implement IT service management processes, but you can lessen the discomfort by carefully selecting processes based on their fit for your business needs.
+There is no simple solution to define and implement IT service management processes.
+But, you can reduce discomfort by carefully selecting processes based on their fit for your business needs.

 5. Assemble a Winning Team

-Behind every successful organization is a group of talented people who directly or indirectly contribute to the effective delivery of a product or service.
+Every successful organization relies on a group of talented people who directly or indirectly contribute to the effective delivery of a product or service.
 Having the right people in the right positions is imperative to success.
 Some of the steps you can take to ensure you are effectively using your people resources include:

-- Add people with skill sets that can fill in the gaps
+- Add people with skill sets that can fill in the gap.

 Having the right people is essential to achieving your goals.
 Be sure that your people are not only committed, but also qualified and comfortable with your business culture.
 Ask yourself if they are the right people for the job, and don’t forget to define their roles and responsibilities.
-People need to know what they are supposed to do, including your service managers, IT service management team members, service sponsors, and associated process owners.
+Everyone need to know what they are supposed to do.
+This includes service managers, ITSM team members, service sponsors, and associated process owners.

 6. Automate Sensibly, and Automate Often

 In today’s fast-paced business environment, it is impossible to improve service management without automation.
-Once the I’s are dotted and the T’s crossed with the right processes identified and the right people in place, automation is the next logical step, with one word of caution: Don’t automate so much that you lose sight of your primary goals: your customer’s needs for personalized service.
+Once the right processes are identified, and the right people are in place, automation is the next logical step.
+One word of caution: Don’t automate so much that you lose sight of your primary goal, which is customer’s needs for personalized service.
 Consider the advantages of data-driven automation’s ability to generate an action based on intelligence:

-- Cost reduction, a direct benefit to the bottom line
+- Costs go down, in a direct benefit to the bottom line.

 7. Select the Right ITSM Software